Ride1Up Turris E-Bike Review

 Extras

 With the option of adding a rear rack and front baskets, the Turris can serve as your eco-friendly grocery getter.
-The bike comes standard with fenders, a stout kickstand, front headlight and rear reflector (we’d like to see a rear tailight – preferably a brake activated one – in the future).
+The bike comes standard with fenders, a stout kickstand, front light and rear reflector (we’d like to see a rear tailight – preferably a brake activated one – in the future).
 Water bottle bosses will allow you to stay hydrated, and a chainstay guard will keep your pant legs safe and ready for office meetings.

 The Zoom Hydraulic Disc Brakes w/ Cut-Off Sensors are a nice feature at this price point, and they will stop you quickly in a variety of conditions with ample braking power.
 The KD21C Adjustable Speed LCD display puts all the salient information right at the rider’s fingertips.